isomerpages/pa-cdccs/_programmes/Wellness & Sustainability/Better Homes @ Central.md

 *  Sharing of home organising tips by professionals

 **Volunteer with us!**
-Interested organisations may contact the CDC to help refurbish our seniors’ homes.
+Interested organisations may contact the CDC to help refurbish our families’ homes.

 **Contact us**:
 Ms Felicia Liu